aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 )
 ```

-- Thou can also break you line up directly before a '.' and adding a '\'
+- You can also break you line up directly before a '.' and adding a '\'
 <span><img src="/Education/media/images/redX.png" width="20" height="20"/></span>
 ```Python
 myVar = FirstFunction.SecondFunction("This is a long string")